RonMakBooks/SoftwareDesignCpp/README.md

 of C++.

 Unzip each program to compile and run.
-For example, the following two commands specify C++ 2017 and will compile, link, and run program 2.1 in a Linux terminal window using the GNU C++ compiler or in a MacOS terminal window using the Apple Clang C++ compiler:
+For example, the following two commands specify C++17 and will compile, link, and run program 2.1 in a Linux terminal window using the GNU C++ compiler or in a MacOS terminal window using the Apple Clang C++ compiler: